Privacy Policy

 Purpose | Legal Basis |

-Processing bookings and providing services | Contract performance |
+Processing bookings and providing services | Contract performance (Article 6(1)(b) UK GDPR) |

 Sending booking confirmations and updates | Contract performance |

-Customer support | Contract performance / Legitimate interest |
+Customer support | Contract performance / Legitimate interests |

-Marketing communications | Consent |
+Marketing communications | Consent (where required) |

-Fraud prevention | Legitimate interest |
+Fraud prevention | Legitimate interests / Legal obligation (where applicable) |

 Legal compliance | Legal obligation |

-Platform improvement and analytics | Legitimate interest |
+Platform improvement and analytics | Legitimate interests |

-Health-related data processing | Explicit consent |
+Health-related data processing | Explicit consent or other lawful basis under UK GDPR Article 9 |

 4. Sharing of Personal Data